lechogro/paint_by_numbers/README.txt

 # # # # # . # # # # #

 Remarks:
-*) Texts "rows" and "cols" can be replaced to anything else - the program checks only first sign in line, if it is a digit or not.
+*) Texts "rows" and "cols" can be replaced to anything else - the program checks only first sign in line (after trimming whitespace characters), if it is a digit or not.
 However, you have to specify ROWS FIRST, then columns.
 *) Acceptable separators are both commas and spaces - they are treated in the same way and can be mixed, as in the example above.
+To provide at least partial compatibility with JSON files, also brackets []{} are treated as a spaces.
 *) Empty text lines are ignored, so You can e.g. group every 5 lines.
 To put an empty row or column, use 0, as in the example above.

 3. Solving - standard

 The first stage of solving is trying to use the specific procedure on rows, columns, rows, columns etc., skipping completed ones.
 The procedure used on all rows is referred here as a step, then another step concerns all columns, then another step concerns all rows.
 If no progress is done in 2 subsequent steps for rows and columns, then:
 *) If everything is done, the final check is performed.
-*) If something is not done and the option "Use also brute-force approach" is enabled, the brute-force solving is started.
+*) If something is not done and the option "Use also brute-force approach" is enabled, the pre-brute-force and then brute-force solving is started.
 *) If something is not done and the option "Use also brute-force approach" is disabled, the program just stops.
 You can help it clicking on the picture and hence giving the program further information.

 If You want to avoid arduous work, but have some fun, it is recommended not to use brute-force approach and stay only in the standard mode.